travelr/factora/README.md

 This approach naturally encourages a clean separation of concerns that aligns with principles like Domain-Driven Design (DDD).
 You can structure your application into distinct layers:

 - **Infrastructure Layer:** The `factora` hooks you create become your reusable, application-wide "repositories."
 They handle the mechanics of data fetching.
 - **Business Layer:** You can create your own custom hooks that contain your business logic.
-They orchestrate calls to the infrastructure hooks to compose data perfect aligned to your UI components.
+They orchestrate calls to the infrastructure hooks to compose data perfectly aligned to your UI components.
 - **Presentation Layer:** Your React components become the clean, declarative presentation layer.

 This separation makes your components simpler, your business logic more explicit and testable, and your data-fetching consistent by default.